jducnuigeen/building_outlines_test/docs/source/readme.rst

 * All other files needed for the automated Read The Docs system should be located in the /docs/source/ folders.
 * The _static folder is where logos, custom css and images are stored.
 * The SQL scripts which build schema must also have a name with the format "<name>_schema.sql"
+* The /sql folder can contain subfolders with additional schema sql build files

 .. code-block:: python